nus-cs2103-AY2223S1/tp/docs/team/dilysss.md

 * **New Feature**: Added the ability to list all students.
     * What it does: Allows the user to view the details of all his or her students at once.
     * Justification: This feature improves the product significantly because a user can easily have a overview of all the students he or she has.
+This feature allows the user to go back to view all his students after executing a `findstu` command.
     * Highlights: This enhancement requires me to create new classes and make changes to existing classes.

 * **New Feature**: Added test cases for all the above features.
     * What it does: Increase code coverage.